iso_year_week_day()

 Details

-Fields are recycled against each other.
+Fields are recycled against each other using tidyverse recycling rules.

 Fields are collected in order until the first NULL